Getúlio Vargas: Military career and law school

 Like his father, Vargas embarked on a military career.
-He joined the Army in 1898 despite his father's protests, enlisting as a private in the 6th Infantry Battalion for one year.
+He joined the army in 1898 despite his father's protests, enlisting as a private in the 6th Infantry Battalion for one year.
 In 1899, he was promoted to sergeant.
 He also joined the military college at Rio Pardo and studied there until 1901.
 However, Vargas and twenty other cadets were forced to leave when they joined in a protest over lack of water.
 Only some time later did an amnesty allow him and the others to return.
 Still having time to serve, Vargas was then transferred to Porto Alegre and joined the 25th Infantry Battalion.

 He tried leaving to enroll in law school, but his discharge was delayed due to a medical examination that was required.
 Coincidentally, Vargas was sent to Corumbá in what was then Mato Grosso before his examination was conducted when a border crisis broke out between Bolivia and Brazil in February 1903.
 The disillusioned Vargas did not have to fight as the dispute was settled before he arrived, later saying that living under difficult conditions allowed him to learn to judge others, though he was disappointed from being kept idle and non-combatant.
 He asked for a discharge once again, and was able to obtain paperwork falsely stating he had had epilepsy.

 Vargas was admitted to the law school at Porto Alegre and adapted easily to the elitist climate among students.
 He became active in the students' republican faction and served as an editor and profile writer for the school's newspaper, O Debate (The Debate).
-Vargas and his friends were also influenced by the late gaúcho politician Júlio de Castilhos, creating the Bloco Acadêmico Castilhista (Castilho's Academic Block) to keep his ideas alive after his death.
+Vargas and his friends were also influenced by the late politician Júlio de Castilhos, creating the Bloco Acadêmico Castilhista (Castilho's Academic Block) to keep his ideas alive after his death.

 During his time at the school, Vargas was appointed the valedictorian of his class and stayed in a series of fraternity-like boarding houses, in one of which he made connections with future president and collaborator Eurico Gaspar Dutra.
-Vargas also spoke to visiting President Afonso Pena as a student representative in August 1906, saying, "We are today simply spectators of the present, but we will be judges of the future… Democracy is the common aspiration of civili[z]ed peoples as to their political system, but only with education can we have a people truly capable of democratic government."
+Vargas also spoke to visiting president Afonso Pena as a student representative in August 1906, saying, "We are today simply spectators of the present, but we will be judges of the future… Democracy is the common aspiration of civili[z]ed peoples as to their political system, but only with education can we have a people truly capable of democratic government."
 Vargas graduated in 1907.